Are Binding Financial Agreements still relevant?

 When done correctly, Binding Financial Agreements remain a useful part of Family Law.
 Often agreements provide that neither party will, upon separation, seek maintenance from the other.
 Those agreements provide financial security, and are relatively simple to draft and make binding (provided the legislation is complied with).

 Agreements can also provide that each party retain the property that they bring into the relationship, which is particularly useful in second marriages.
 When both parties come to an agreement such as this it is more likely to be upheld.
 Another example of a Binding Financial Agreement that is likely to be upheld is when an agreement sets out how the less wealthy party will be catered for upon separation and in particular the children of the relationship, when there is inequality with respect to assets owned by parties prior to the commencement of the relationship.

 People considering entering into Binding Financial Agreements do so hoping that their assets will be protected, and they will be able to avoid litigation.
 Often, they become embroiled in lengthy litigation to set the agreement aside, only to find that the protection that they thought it afforded them did not exist.

-There is always the risk that a Binding Financial Agreement is challenged as there are no guarantees in litigation.
-However, if prepared by an Accredited Specialist in Family Law, with the proper disclosure provided by each party and the legislation adhered to, Binding Financial Agreements remain a helpful tool in family law to provide certainty upon the breakdown of a relationship.
+There is always the risk that a Binding Financial Agreement may be challenged as there are no guarantees in litigation.
+However, if prepared by an Accredited Specialist in Family Law, with the proper disclosure provided by each party and the legislation adhered to, Binding Financial Agreements remain a helpful tool in family law to provide protection upon the breakdown of a relationship.

-For further assistance with preparing a Binding Financial Agreement, please contact:
+For advice on entering into a Binding Financial Agreement, please contact: